videoDAC/streaming-back-end/ROADMAP.md

 ### Run as a single process

-For ease of deployment, it would be very convenient to be able to run the entire _Infinite Permissionless Digital Stage_ as a single process, e.g. by running:
+For ease of deployment, it would be very convenient to be able to run the entire _Streaming Back-End_ as a single process, e.g. by running:

 ```
 ./livepeer